mybeliefs/mybeliefs.github.io/docs/Apologetics/bible-study-research.md

 ### Terms
 - `Exegesis` (x.sa.jesus) - the study of scripture to discover the original intended meaning
 - `Hermeneutics` (her.men.new.tics) - seeking the contemporary relevance of ancient texts
-- `Genre` (shawn.ra) - a category of music or literature similar in form, style, or subject
+- `Genre` (john.ruh) - a category of music or literature similar in form, style, or subject
 - Theory of translation:
   - *Formal equivalence* - keep as close to the form of the Hebrew or Greek language (NASB)
   - *Functional equivalence* - keep the meaning of the Hebrew or Greek but put their words and idioms into a normal way of saying in English (NIV)